St Ursula's Church

 The window behind the altar also commemorates St Etheldreda (or Audrey), another British princess, who founded the monastery at Ely in the seventh century and became its first abbess.

 English churches and congregations have been established on the European Continent since before the Reformation.
-The number of these grew so strongly that in 1633 congregations of the Church of England in all foreign countries were placed under the jurisdiction of the Bishop of London (London then being the chief port of England).
-Anglican Dioceses and then Provinces were later formed in all parts of the world outside the United Kingdom, growing into what is now known as the Anglican Communion.
+The number of these grew so strongly that in 1633 congregations of the Church of England in all foreign countries were placed under the jurisdiction of the Bishop of London (At that time London was the chief port of England).
+Anglican Dioceses and then Provinces were later formed in all parts of the world outside the United Kingdom.
+They grew into what is now known as the Anglican Communion.

 The Episcopal Church of the United States of America has also established six churches in Europe, since 1971 placed under the jurisdiction of the Bishop of the Churches of the American Convocation in Europe.